The previous chapter may be worth reading first if you have not already done so. To access the previous chapter, click the button below.

 “Sadly, if ‘t be true, that is what must beest done.”

 “How do we know we can trust you?”
-Shiori wondered.
+Shiori inquired, his eyes narrowed in suspicion.

 “Prove me wrong.
-If ‘t be true I has’t lied then I must not beest trusted.
-But if ‘t be true I has’t given truth than thou has’t no choice but to trust me.”
+If ‘t be true I has’t lied, then I must not beest trusted.
+But if ‘t be true I has’t given truth, then thou has’t no choice but to trust me.”

-Shiori pondered, “So these phantoms, where do they come from?”
+Shiori pondered for a moment.
+“So these phantoms, where do they come from?”

 “The phantoms art the original inhabitants of the world ere this one.
-Those gents cursed themselves and destroyed their world.
-At which hour the new world wast born all who hath lived in the fusty one wast sealed.
+They cursed themselves and destroyed their world.
+When the new world was born, all who hath lived in the old one wast sealed.
 Now, these beasts seek to devour this one and taketh this world for their own.
 I tire, I must leaveth thee now.
-At the fusty shrine on the hill thee wilt findeth me.
-Thither I rest, please hie time is short.”
+At the old shrine on the hill, thee wilt findeth me.
+Thither I rest; please hie, time is short.”

-At this, the reaper ascends into the sky like a shooting star disappearing behind the buildings.
+With these words, the reaper ascended into the night sky like a shooting star, disappearing behind the buildings.
 “What do we do now?”
-Cortez inquired.
+Cortez inquired, his voice uncertain.

 The next chapter is waiting for you, why not read it?
 Just click the button below to go to the next chapter.